divyanshkumar5/Vocation-Vertex/README.md

 To run this project locally, you need to have Node.js, MongoDB, and Firebase installed on your machine.

-1. Clone this repository: `git clone https://github.com/divyanshkumar5/Job-portal.git`
+1. Clone this repository: `git clone https://github.com/divyanshkumar5/Vocation-Vertexgit`
-2. Navigate to the project folder: `cd Job-portal`
+2. Navigate to the project folder: `cd Vocation-Vertex`
 3. Install the dependencies: `npm install`
 4. Create a `.env` file and add your environment variables (see `.env.example` for reference)
 5. Start the server: `npm start`